brentthorne/posterdown/README.md

     ```r
     rmarkdown::draft("MyPoster.Rmd", template = "posterdown_pdf", package = "posterdown")
     ```

-## TODO
+## To Do List (When Not Writing my Master's Thesis)

 - [x] ~~Support for changing the size of the poster~~
 - [ ] Support for Natbib
+- [ ] Support for nbib from PubMed
 - [ ] Support for logo placement in the title bar section of poster
 - [ ] Gradient colour options
-- [ ] True YAML multi author/ affiliation support
+- [ ] True YAML multi-author/ multi-affiliation support
 - [ ] Toggle citation section on/off as per user's choice
 - [ ] Make colour options standardized (probably hex colours if possible)
+- [ ] Allow users to choose colour options from a palette??
-- [ ] Fill/style Section headings if user whishes
+- [ ] Fill/style Section headings if user wishes